yamcs/yamcs/docs/server-manual/security/configuration.rst

 Configuration
 =============

 The security system is configured in the file ``etc/security.yaml``.
-Example from a typical deployment:
+Example:

 .. code-block:: yaml